-Sheffield United v Fulham
+Sheff Utd crush Fulham to seal play-off place

 Post update

-Aleksandar Mitrovic (Fulham) wins a free kick in the defensive half.
+Conor Hourihane (Sheffield United) wins a free kick in the attacking half.

 Post update